-Apply learned professional administration and business management skills in multiple settings within a legal and ethical framework

-2. Personal and Social Responsibility:

-Develop policies and procedures within business environments that are sensitive to the cultural diversity reflected in the changing demographics of society

-3. Management and Communication skills:

-Utilize a variety of communication skills to foster improvements in management systems, processes, and organizations
+- 1. Professional Skills: Apply learned professional administration and business management skills in multiple settings within a legal and ethical framework - 2.
+Personal and Social Responsibility: Contribute to the development of policies and procedures within business environments that demonstrate a sensitivity to the cultural diversity reflected in the changing demographics of society - 3.
+Management and Communication skills: Utilize a variety of communication skills to foster improvements in management systems, processes, and organizations

-4. Leadership

-Influence positive change through collaborative leadership within organizations using thoughtful analysis, critical thought, and applied concepts
+4. Leadership: Influence positive change through collaborative leadership within organizations using thoughtful analysis, critical thought, and applied concepts